wing5wong/artisan-whs-static/source/_news/2021-02-19_nz-masters-games-almost-900-enter-this-weekends-11-a-side-football-tournament.md

 ---
-title: "NZ Masters Games: Almost 900 enter this weekend's 11-a-side football tournament, including Tash and Scott Burney"
+title: "NZ Masters Games: Almost 900 enter this weekend's 11-a-side football tournament say football organisers Tash and Scott Burney"
 feature_image:
   description: "Former WHS students, Tash (nee Kirk) and Scott Burney from
     Whanganui Athletic are running the show at Wembley Park for the Masters